Fill your College Details

 • Queues: It follows the First In, First Out (FIFO) principle for storing and retrieving data.

-• Graphs: A collection of nodes (vertices) and edges that represent relationships between them.
+• Graphs: A Group of nodes (vertices) and edges that show relationships between nodes.

 Key Differences Between Primitive and Non-Primitive Data Structures